 This year the Arlington Independent School District is producing the parade.
 It will be shown on Time Warner Channel 98, and will also be available by webcast through a link on this site.
 See also AISD-TV’s website

 The parade association is always interested in community involvement.
-Please fill out our form and we will be in contact.
+Please call us at 817-330-9USA.

-No fireworks for the parade.
-But the Rangers and many other venues have fireworks.
+No fireworks for the parade, but many other venues have fireworks.
 Check your local directory for events.